Packjackisback/packjackisback.github.io/contact.md

 |--------------|----------------|----------|------|
 | 4.3          | 3.7            | 2        | 1450 |

+I got a 5 on CSA but a 4 on APHUG :D
-Hopefully I'll have updated this recently, but the last update was from June 20th, 2024.
+Hopefully I'll have updated this recently, but the last update was from July 7th, 2024.
 Both the 2 APs and the 1450 sat were in freshman year, and my GPAs were hurt from Junior High classes.

 Also, I am at 80+ mph with good secondary pitches.